FreddiSpaghetti/BUGWUMutualAid/README.md

 ## Mutual Aid Distribution Algorithm

 This script generates a randomized mutual aid distribution from a CSV of people who are either sending money or receiving support.
-It outputs a CSV-style list of transfers showing who should send money to whom and how much.
+It outputs a CSV `distributions.csv` which list of transfers showing who should send money to whom and how much.

 ### Input Format